awslabs/kinesis-aggregation/node/README.md

 Applications implemented in AWS Lambda often emit new events based on the events that were received in the function.
 They may be doing enrichment, parsing, or filtering, and the ability to take advantage of Kinesis record-based aggregation will result in more efficient systems.

+### Caution - this module is only suitable for low-value messages which are processed in aggregate.
+Do not use Kinesis Aggregation for data which is sensitive or where every message must be delivered, and where the KCL (including with AWS Lambda) is used for processing.
+DATA LOSS CAN OCCUR.

 To use Aggregation, you simply use `aggregate` function.

 ```